kangbojk/musician/draft.md

 build a habit vs learn an instrument
     atomic habit

+Mindset
+    keep the music played
+    move out your comfort zone
+    break into small parts
+    use technology/tools

 How not to quit
     transcribe music
     sing
-    record some meme video
+    find the music that you can easily play through it (Hisaishi) record some meme video
     find interesting sheet
     play different genre